jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 The ``set_default_row()`` method is used to set the limited number of default row properties allowed by Excel which are the default height and the option to hide unused rows.
-These parameters are an optimisation used by Excel to set row properties without generating a very large file with an entry for each row.
+These parameters are an optimization used by Excel to set row properties without generating a very large file with an entry for each row.

 To set the default row height::